DevExpress-Examples/wpf-diagram-ms-automatic-graph-layout-algorithms/Readme.md

 ### Display Entire Diagram

-The `DiagramControl` adjusts its viewport to display the entire diagram:
+Fit the view to the drawing to ensure that all elements are visible:

 ```csharp
 diagramControl.FitToDrawing();